lbl-srg/obc/specification/source/useCases.rst

 15                           The user assesses the relative performance of the modified and unmodified sequences using the procedure
                              defined in the 'Performance assessment of a control sequence' use case below.
 ===========================  ===================================================

+// This section to be completed following review of the above

 :numref:`fig_use_case_custom_single-zone_vav` shows the sequence diagram for this use case.